karpov-sv/stdpipe/doc/subtraction.rst

 Running image subtraction
 -------------------------

 *STDPipe* has some basic support for image subtraction through the interface to `HOTPANTS <https://github.com/acbecker/hotpants>`_ image subtraction code that is implemented in :func:`stdpipe.subtraction.run_hotpants`.
+We recommend checking the HOTPANTS documentation to better understand the concepts and options for it.

 .. autofunction:: stdpipe.subtraction.run_hotpants